30 points

 test your implementation.
 But your only job is to provide an

-.
+implementation of type Rational.
 As a reminder, in mathematics,

 a rational number is any number that can be expressed as the quotient or

-of two integers, a numerator p
+fraction p / q of two integers, a numerator p and

-a non-zero denominator q
+a non-zero denominator q.

-is specified in file Rational.h
+Rational is specified in file Rational.h;

-there is a corresponding implementation file Rational.cpp
+there is a corresponding implementation file Rational.cpp in the

 starter code that is empty.
 Your job is to supply an implementation of

-in file Rational.cpp
+Rational in file Rational.cpp.

 You should download the archive rational.tar